-- 1. Adolescents are assessed with respect to a range of skills, needs, emotional problems etc. Group interventions are designed around the needs of groups of adolescents (this different groups will be run from time to time to meet the needs of a group of adolescents). - 2.
+- Adolescents are assessed with respect to a range of skills, needs, emotional problems etc. Group interventions are designed around the needs of groups of adolescents (this different groups will be run from time to time to meet the needs of a group of adolescents). - 2.
 Clinicians decide which adolescents will participate in any particular group.
 Factors taken into account in forming a group include clinical need (as outlined above), risk issues, benefits from any previous similar groups, potential for negative adolescent-adolescent interactions for particular combinations of adolescents, potential for disruptive behaviours. - 3.
 Adolescents are informed about their inclusion or non-inclusion in the group. - 4.
 Participation is mandatory if the group is regarded as core to their treatment or rehabilitation, unless there is a clinical reason not to e.g. level of risk has changed. - 5.
 A suitable behavioural management program is implemented for non-participation in a group due to simple non-compliance. - 6.
 The only exception have been where the level of anxiety involved in participation are greater than initially assessed, and the adolescent would be likely not to benefit.
+An example is an expressive arts group where an abused adolescent may be exceedingly fearful that participation may result in expressions in art about their abuse which they were not able to cope with exploring at that stage.